 Campfires Allowed in Developed Campgrounds Fires must be in a campground fire ring.
 Please check the Conditions and Closures page for current status and further regulations.

 Pets–Keep them on a leash Pets are required to be on a leash in Clark County.
 This includes trails, campgrounds, picnic areas, and the back country.
 Leashes help your pets avoid contact with other animals (tame and wild) and hikers.
 And of course, please clean up after your pets.

 Be Courteous Please be considerate of fellow visitors so that everyone has a great experience.
 While hiking, you may see horseback riders and mountain bikers.
 Motorized vehicles are prohibited on some trails, please check the trail page for details.

 Cell phones - Limited Reception Much of Lee Canyon has no reception.
 Reception in Kyle Canyon is limited.

 Drinking Water Limited Availability The Spring Mountains Visitor Gateway, some developed campgrounds, and some picnic areas have drinking water from Memorial Day to Labor Day.
 Don't drink untreated water from streams or springs.

-Trash–Find a Dumpster or Take it Home Dumpsters are located only at the Spring mountains Visitor Gateway and developed camping and picnic areas.
+Trash–Find a Dumpster or Take it Home Cans are located at developed trailheads, camping and picnic areas.
 If you can’t get to a dumpster, please take trash back home.